amazon-ion/ion-docs/stringclob.md

 two'''
 ```

-The `nl_escape` is not replaced with any characters (_i.e._ the newline is
+Escaped newlines are not replaced with any characters (_i.e._ the newline is
 removed).
 In addition, the following table describes the `string` escape
-sequences that have direct code point replacement for both all strings.
+sequences that have direct code point replacement for all strings.

 <table>
 <thead>